 Various materials for different weather – Vim & Vigr offer various fabrics in their cute socks.

-Their Company philosophy – The other thing that impressed me about Vim & Viber is the founder, Michelle Huie.
-I always love to support female owned companies.
-Michelle has worked in the healthcare industry for over 14 years before she decided to start making compression socks more fashionable!
+Their Company Philosophy – The other thing that impressed me about Vim & Viber is the founder, Michelle Huie.
+I always love to support female-owned companies.
+Michelle worked in the healthcare industry for over 14 years before she decided to start making

 They have really impressed me during the pandemic as they decided to start a ‘Buy one, Give one’ offer.
 Buy a pair of socks and they will give one to a healthcare professional!

 “Right now, there are doctors, nurses, and other healthcare professionals working around the clock to treat an influx of patients.
 These brave men and women are risking their health and well-being to care for others.
 We have the opportunity to help.

 In the last month, they have given away $105,012 of